-PLMD and RLS are more common during middle and older age; > 80% of patients with RLS also have PLMD.
+PLMD is more common during middle and older age; > 80% of patients with RLS also have PLMD.

-The mechanism is unclear but may involve abnormalities in dopamine neurotransmission in the CNS.
-The disorders can occur
+The mechanism is unclear but may involve abnormalities in dopamine neurotransmission in the central nervous system (CNS).
+PLMD and RLS can occur

 During drug withdrawal